fischerling/vis-lspc/README.md

 1. Clone this repository into your vis plugins directory
 2. Load the plugin in your `visrc.lua` with `require('plugins/vis-lspc')`

 ## Usage

-Note that till `textDocument/didChange` is implemented vis-lspc is hardly usable.
-But if you are brave there are some default key bindings:
+vis-lspc is in a early state, but if you are brave there are some default key bindings:

 ### Default Bindings